-- The fact is that flux chemicals in common use for steel MIG welding just do not work for Aluminum.
-Aluminum is just too reactive with air.
+2. The fact is, that the flux chemicals in common use for steel MIG welding do not work for Aluminum.
+Aluminum is too reactive with air.

-- There have been some laboratory testing of fluxes that do work for Aluminum, however laboratory tests and a commercial application are two very different things.
+3. There was some laboratory tests of fluxes that did work for Aluminum.
+But laboratory tests and moving to commercial products are two very different things.
 Why?

-- The reason the process is difficult in the real world outside of a laboratory is that in the real world there are many things that need to be controlled.
-Aluminum is reactive and finding a chemical shield that can be used as a flux in MIG welding is a huge problem.
+4. The reason the process is difficult in the real world.
+Is that in the real world, outside of the laboratory, there are many things that need controlling.
+Aluminum is reactive.
+So finding a chemical shield that is effective as a flux for flux core welding is a huge problem.

-- The shielding chemicals that have been used in the lab are corrosive – not exactly what you want for your weld.
-They suck up water from the air, which means that real world storage of the flux would be problematic.
-Open the package and in a few minutes your welding wire is contaminated.
-And incorrect storage would mean your weld would be poor, porous and most likely fail.
+5. The shielding chemicals used in the lab are corrosive – not exactly what you want for your weld.
+They suck up water from the air.
+This means that storing your Aluminum flux cored welding wire would be a problem.

-- The chemicals that do work in the laboratory are environmentally a disaster.
+6. On top of all that, the flux core chemicals that work in the laboratory are a disaster to the environment.
 And who wants that.

-Can You Use ‘normal’ Flux Core Welding Wire?
+Can You Use ‘normal’ Flux Core Welding Wire to Weld Aluminum?